ikmb-denbi/genome-annotation/docs/usage.md

 #### `-profile`
 Use this parameter to choose a configuration profile.
 Each profile is designed for a different combination of compute environment and installation estrategy (see [Installation instructions](../docs/installation.md)).

-Available profiles are:

-* `standard`
-  * The default profile, used if `-profile` is not specified at all.
-Runs in the 'ikmb_a' queue of the **IKMB RZ cluster**.
-The required modules will be loaded as the pipeline runs.
-* `conda`
-  * Profile to run in the 'ikmb_a' queue of the **IKMB RZ cluster** using conda packages.
-GenomeThreader, Annie, InterProScan and bioruby must be previously installed and available from your path.
-* `custom_conda`
-  * Profile to run the pipeline in your cluster system using conda packages.
-You must modifiy the file [custom.config](../conf/custom.config) to fit your system.
-GenomeThreader, Annie, InterProScan and bioruby must be previously installed and available from your path.
-* `self_install`
-  * Profile to run the pipeline in your cluster system, where you have already installed all the necessary programs.
-You must modifiy the file [custom.config](../conf/custom.config) to fit your system.
-* `local`
-  * Profile to run the pipeline locally, where you have already installed all the necessary programs.
-* `none`
-  * No configuration at all.
-Useful if you want to build your own config from scratch and want to avoid loading in the default `base` config profile (not recommended).

 ### 6. Nextflow parameters

 #### `-name`